 LUT stands for Look Up Table and are used in various ways to adjust colour.
 One popular application is to apply them to footage captured Ďflatí, i.e. with little or no in-camera processing.
 The LUT is used to apply pre-formatted adjustments to the colour in the footage when itís being edited and graded.
 LUTS can also be used to calibrate monitors or adjust photographs although not all software can work with them however most of the popular packages are designed to work with LUTS.

 Here we have looked at more aspects of filmmaking the photographer needs to be aware of as they learn about the new world of the moving image.
-Of course weíre only just scratching the surface so weíre going to put together another article at some point about more essential filmmaking equipment and techniques.
+In our next article here we take a look at the next stage and making a film.
 If thereís anything youíd like us to cover, please add a comment below.

 Article Date - August 2017